pabloelt/pabloelt.github.io/content/project/project6/index.md

 * <text style='color: #BBDEFC; font-weight: normal;'>Number of sales:</text> The quantity of items sold each day for each store, as recorded in the dataset.
 * <text style='color: #BBDEFC; font-weight: normal;'>Sell price:</text> Price at which the items are sold.

+Before conducting any analysis or data transformation, it is crucial to set aside a portion of the dataset for validation purposes.
+This reserved data will be used to validate the models after they have been trained and tested on the remaining data.
+Since this is a forecasting project, the reserved data must be in chronological order to accurately test the model's performance.
+Therefore, the data from the last month, December 2015, has been extracted and will be used as a validation later.

 ### 4.3 Forecasting-related problems approach
 {style="color: #BBDEFC; font-weight: normal"}